macmaxbh/lwvlamvpages/index.md

 # The League of Women Voters of the Los Altos-Mountain View Area website is down right now
 Our hosting service has [suffered a catastrophic failure](https://forums.mddhosting.com/topic/1582-major-outage-092118-09222018/) and is currently recovering all data from backups.
+We also have our own seperate offsite backups and are working to stand up a new copy of our website from our backup.

 ## Events